Who Should Attend?

 - Please consider the following preconference questions, which will help frame some of the medical home issues as they relate to your organization - Click here to review preconference questions.

 - Complete the online course on Care Management (1 hour).
 You will receive a password for accessing this course about two weeks before the Summit.
 This is module 7 in a group of nine modules offered by the Roger C. Lipitz Center for Integrated Health Care at the Johns Hopkins Bloomberg School of Public Health, and supported by the John A. Hartford Foundation, for practices interested in developing into patient-centered medical homes and accountable care organizations.
-(This module is free to candidates in the Medical Home Training Program; the other eight modules may be purchased here for only $15.00 each.)
+(This module is free to candidates in the Medical Home Certificate Program; the other eight modules may be purchased here for only $15.00 each.)

 - Attend one of the two Preconferences (4 hours).